haasonsaas/pasteflow/README.md

 - Search query and selected rule are remembered per active app.

 ## Pinned rules
-Set `pinned = true` on any rule to keep it at the top of suggestions (when it matches).
+Set `pinned = true` on any rule to keep it at the top of suggestions (when it matches), or toggle it in the Rule Info panel.

 ## Per-app hotkeys
 You can register additional hotkeys per app.
 The app registers all combos on launch.